 Sundays are best for me, by a very long way.
 The Sunday boom flows through into Monday too.

 Don’t pin everything at once, try to space out your pins and alternate the types of pins you’re sharing, make one about food, one about Asia, one about the UK and so on.
 That way you have more chance of appealing to someone. somewhere, but stay broadly within your niche, don’t skip about too much.
+Pin to all of your boards regularly.

 Scheduling pins makes a big difference, particularly as I sleep while America is online.
 Tailwind is only $10-15/ month, Board Booster s $5 per month. ( Board Booster no longer exists).
 Both allow me to pin round the clock.

-GET A SCHEDULING TOOL, or TWO
+GET A SCHEDULING TOOL, or TWO.
+Get Tailwind here.

 Board Booster, NO LONGER EXISTS.
 SORRY.

 I had a VA that I was training up to take over my Pinterest account.
 Before I’d even finished training her properly I’d paid her more than the Tailwind plus Board Booster outlay.
+Just saying.

 Group Boards can be your best friend on Pinterest.
-Even though Pinterest has publically said that Group Boards are no longer the be all and end all, I still get most traffic from these groups.
-Find the good ones and follow the joining instructions under the board title.
-Look for very specific group boards with good SEO rather than huge dumping ground general group boards.
-Boards with fewer pinners tend to be better than those with hundreds of pinners.
+Even though Pinterest has publically said that Group Boards are no longer the be-all and end-all, I still get plenty traffic from these groups.

-If you’d like to join my group boards, get in touch.
+If you’d like to join my group boards get in touch.

 You MUST repin from these group boards too.
 Pinterest needs to know that these boards are strong, reputable boards and it judges that by activity and interraction, So if you pin TO a board, pin from it too, seriously, pin 10 pins from it, you’ll only be helping yourself and the other pinners in the group.